USDA-SCINet/scinet-site/pages/support/FAQs.md

 Alternatively, one can use Singularity to run software container images (including Docker images).
 For more information, see the [Singularity on Ceres guide]({{ site.baseurl }}/guides/software/singularity).

 ### How do I compile software?
 Ceres has development libraries available on all nodes.
 There is a system version of gcc which is well maintained by CentOS.
 The VRSC also makes available modules with newer versions of gcc and the intel compilers.
-See the [Software Overview]({{ site.baseurl }}/guide/software) for available versions or use  ```module avail intel```  or  ```module avail gcc```  at the command line to see all of the versions that are available at any given time to make use of them.
+See the [Preinstalled Software List]({{ site.baseurl }}/guides/software/preinstalled) for available versions or use  ```module avail intel```  or  ```module avail gcc```  at the command line to see all of the versions that are available at any given time to make use of them.
 To access the software use  ```module load gcc```  or  ```module load intel``` .
 Note that after using these compilers you will probably need to load the modules again in the future to run the code you compiled as well.

 ### What is Galaxy?
 Galaxy is a web-based interface to software on Ceres in which users can build analysis workflows.
 See [Getting Started with Galaxy on SCINet]({{ site.baseurl }}/guides/analysis/galaxy).
 General information about Galaxy as well as training guides can be found at [galaxyproject.org](https://galaxyproject.org/).